julianpoy/RecipeClipper/README.md

 The RecipeClipper can use TensorFlow.js for recognition in many scenarios, greatly improving the overall results.

-There are two options here.
+There are three options here.

 1. Run TensorFlow.js in the browser
 2. Send strings to an external server for prediction
+3. Disable the machine learning portion of this project (not recommended)

 #### TensorFlow Option #1
 Running TensorFlow.js in the browser